FAQ on OER

 Other OER Definitions:

-The key distinguishing characteristic of OER is its intellectual property license and the freedoms the license grants to others to share and adapt it.
+The key distinguishing characteristic of OER is that they are Openly Licensed.
+OER are copyrighted educational materials that are licensed in a way that releases author/creator rights and grants permissions for others to share and adapt it.
 These freedoms include:

 All OER are free to access, but not all free resources are OER.
 What makes OER different is their copyright licenses.
 Free-but-not-open resources cannot be edited without obtaining permission from the copyright holder.

-In the final analysis, responsibility for assuring the quality of OER used in teaching and learning environments will reside with the institution, programme/course coordinators, and individual educators responsible for delivery of education.
-As they have always done when prescribing textbooks, choosing a video to screen, or using someone else’s lesson plan, these agents are the ones who retain final responsibility for choosing which materials – open and/or proprietary – to use.
-Thus, the ‘quality of OER’ will depend on which resources they choose to use, how they choose to adapt them to make them contextually relevant, and how they integrate them into teaching and learning activities of different kinds.
+In the final analysis, responsibility for assuring the quality of OER used in teaching and learning environments will reside with institutions, program/course coordinators, and individual educators responsible for delivery of education.
+As always done when prescribing textbooks, choosing a video to screen, or using someone else’s lesson plan, these agents are the ones who retain final responsibility for choosing which materials – open and/or proprietary – to use.
+Thus, the quality of OER will depend on which resources they choose to use, how they choose to adapt them to make them contextually relevant, and how they integrate them into teaching and learning activities of different kinds.

 This task of assuring quality has been complicated by the explosion of available content (both open and proprietary).
 This is both a blessing, as it reduces the likelihood of needing to develop new content, and a curse, as it demands higher level skills in information searching, selection, adaptation, and evaluation.
 As institutions share more educational content online, they will want to ensure that this content reflects well on the institution and may thus invest in improving its quality before making it available in repositories.
 In the OER environment, quality assurance will thus be assisted by the development of such repositories, which will provide at least first levels of quality assurance.